mingzun09/Chunqiu-Detector-Problem-solution/language/answer_en.md

 # Device is an Emulator
 > Current device is an emulator device.

-# avb verification abnormal avb=2.0
+# avb verification anormal avb=2.0
-> Abnormal avb version.
+> Anormal avb version.
 Certain modules (e.g., device model changers) can cause this.
 > Uninstall model-changing modules or use Device Faker for specific apps instead of globally.

 # Found LSPHook Framework